Docs Menu

 You can store fields of all supported data types on Atlas Search using the storedSource option.

 Atlas Search doesn't support indexing more than two billion index objects, where each indexed document counts as a single object.
 If you plan to index fields that might exceed this limit, you must shard your cluster.
-If you use the embeddedDocuments field type, Atlas Search might index objects over this limit.
+For example, if you use the embeddedDocuments field type, Atlas Search might index objects over this limit.

 To index a field as multiple types, define the types in the field definition array for the field.